lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Added an Implementation Consideration section explaining why private keys need to contain the public keys.
 * Added a security consideration about key reuse.
+* Added security considerations about SHA3-vs-HKDF-SHA2 and a warning against generifying this construction to other combinations of ciphers.